George E. P. Box: Career and research

 From 1948 to 1956, Box worked as a statistician for Imperial Chemical Industries (ICI).
 While at ICI, he took a leave of absence for a year and served as a visiting professor at North Carolina State University at Raleigh.
 He later went to Princeton University where he served as Director of the Statistical Research Group.

 In 1960, Box moved to the University of Wisconsin–Madison to create the Department of Statistics.
 In 1980, he was named Vilas Research Professor of Statistics, which is the highest honor given to a member of the University of Wisconsin-Madison faculty.
 Box and Bill Hunter co-founded the Center for Quality and Productivity Improvement at the University of Wisconsin–Madison in 1985.
 Box officially retired in 1992, becoming an emeritus professor.

 Box published books including Statistics for Experimenters (2nd ed., 2005), Time Series Analysis: Forecasting and Control (4th ed., 2008, with Gwilym Jenkins and Gregory C. Reinsel) and Bayesian Inference in Statistical Analysis.
 (1973, with George C. Tiao).

 Awards and honours

 Box served as president of the American Statistical Association in 1978 and of the Institute of Mathematical Statistics in 1979.
-He received the Shewhart Medal from the American Society for Quality Control in 1968, the Wilks Memorial Award from the American Statistical Association in 1972, the R. A. Fisher Lectureship in 1974, and the Guy Medal in Gold from the Royal Statistical Society in 1993.
+He received the Shewhart Medal from the American Society for Quality Control in 1968, the Wilks Memorial Award from the American Statistical Association in 1972, the R. A. Fisher Lectureship in 1974, the Guy Medal in Gold from the Royal Statistical Society in 1993, the Brumbaugh Award from the American Society for Quality in 1987, 1993, 1997, 2007, and 2010.
 Box was elected a member of the American Academy of Arts and Sciences in 1974 and a Fellow of the Royal Society (FRS) in 1985.

 His name is associated with results in statistics such as Box–Jenkins models, Box–Cox transformations, Box–Behnken designs, and others.
 Additionally, Box famously wrote, in various books and papers, that "all models are wrong, but some are useful".